Sigmmma/c20/src/content/general/scripting/readme.md

 )
 ```

+## Control flow
+HS does not support [looping][loops] constructs, which ensures that scripts never enter into endless loops that block the game's simulation from advancing.

 ## Value types
 All function arguments and expression results have a particular _type_.
-The types vary by game, but some common types are:
+The types vary by game (e.g. [H1](~h1/engine/scripting#value-types)), but some common types are:

 | Type                          | Example                     |
 | ----------------------------- | --------------------------- |